lutfifadlan/ditajaya-for-test/loom-video-script.md

 "All requirements have been thoroughly tested with:
 - Unit tests for model relationships
-- Integration tests for contact creation
+- Integration tests for contact creation with organization assignment
-- Authorization tests for data isolation
+- Authorization tests for data isolation and 403 protection
-- End-to-end tests for complete workflows
+- End-to-end tests for complete user workflows

 The implementation ensures both functionality and security are working properly."